Christianity and communism: parallels and differences

 ideas of socialism and communism

-deformation progressive ideas of socialism and communism (these deformations often resulted in totalitarian deviations from democracy) have their roots already in the program formation of these ideas: it was a fight with hostility by the rich and powerful who are unscrupulous means trying these ideas suppress already in the embryo itself.
+Deformation progressive ideas of socialism and communism (these deformations often resulted in totalitarian deviations from democracy) have their roots already in the program formation of these ideas: it was a struggle with hostility of the rich and powerful who are unscrupulous means trying these ideas suppress already in the very begining.
 Thus, the pronounced antagonism and desire for retaliation that erupted with each uprising or revolution gradually developed .

-The next stage of deformation of progressive ideas came only in the period of heroic attempts to implement the ideas of people's democracy and socialism in the 20th century. in some countries.
-It was first in Russia afterThe Great October Socialist Revolution , which resulted in the emergence of the Confederate Soviet Union, after World War II, in some countries of Central and Eastern Europe.
+The next stage of deformation of progressive ideas came only in the period of heroic attempts to implement the ideas of people's democracy and socialism in the 20th century in some countries.
+It was first in Russia afterThe Great October Socialist Revolution , which resulted in the emergence of the Confederate Soviet Union, after World War II, also in some countries of Central and Eastern Europe.
 Here, after the tragic experience of the war, people longed for a fundamental change in the social order, and therefore political confidence was given to the socialist, workers' and communist parties.
-These parties, made up mostly of politically inexperienced and unprepared people, often did not "bear" the suddenly acquired power, and their leaders committed many setbacks and personal disputes, which sometimes resulted in crimes (such as judicial killings *)..
+These parties, made up mostly of politically inexperienced and unprepared people, often "did not carry" the suddenly acquired power, and their leaders committed many setbacks and personal disputes, which sometimes resulted in crimes (such as judicial murders *).
 Later, in the 1960s and 1980s, incapacitated, selfish, and beneficial people often held leading positions in all spheres of social life and the economy; they were then one of the driving forces of the coup in 1989.